lucansky/hexamon/README.md

 ## Software
 ### Master unit
 Raspberry Pi 3 running Raspbian system, with an SPI overlay, provides can0 network interface which can be easily interfaced through linux socket.
-Main program is written in Haskell and is basically flipping frames received on CAN bus to HTTP requests to webservers where the data are further processed.
+[Main program](https://github.com/lucansky/hexamond) is written in Haskell and is basically flipping frames received on CAN bus to HTTP requests to webservers where the data are further processed.

 ### Bus unit
 STM32F042 MCU on board has 32kB of Flash memory and 6kB SRAM.
 Ivory language has been selected for generation of the C code, and Ivory framework as a hardware abstraction layer, message passing and RTOS interaction.
 Therefore whole project is 100% Haskell except the web.
+Firmware can be found [HERE](https://github.com/lucansky/hexamon-firmware).

 ### Web
-Web interface on a http://hexamon.io provides charts for all sensors connected to the network as well as dashboard defined by user for aggregated statistics.
+Web interface provides charts for all sensors connected to the network as well as dashboard defined by user for aggregated statistics.
+Each setup requires separate instance of the web with database.
+Source code can be found [HERE](https://github.com/lucansky/hexamon-web)